What Makes a Good Skateboard?

 1) A Legitimate Skateboard Deck.

-Modern decks are made with a composite of thin layers of either maple or bamboo pressed into a near symmetrical shape with a nose equal to or longer than the tail.
+Modern decks are made with a composite of thin layers of veneer made of birch, maplle or bamboo pressed into a near symmetrical shape with a nose equal to or longer than the tail.
 The deck should be concave (subtle U shape) along the whole board with both the nose and tail angled upwards (the "kick" of the board).
 Conceptually while the skateboard is a platform, it also serves to cup the balls of the skater’s feet with rising sides, nose and tail providing the foundation for pretty much all modern skateboard tricks.

 A high quality skateboard deck will be lightweight while remaining durable and providing “pop” - the right combination of flexibility and rigidity that allows the board to respond during ollies and other tricks where the deck needs to be “popped” off the ground.

-- SkateXS Skateboard Decks are correctly contoured and sized just right for younger skaters.
-We use bamboo for improved durability, light weight and awesome “pop” while being environmentally sustainable as well.
+- All SkateXS Skateboard Decks used on our Skateboards for Kids are correctly contoured and sized just right for younger skaters.
+We use specially formulated decks made with both Canadian Maple and Bamboo veneers for improved durability, lighter weight and awesome “pop” while being more environmentally sustainable as well.
+This puts them a step above an typical Maple deck and several steps above a cheap Birch deck.

 2) Quality Wheels.